ENCCS/supercomputing4ai/content/index.rst

 =====================================

 High performance computing (HPC) resources can be used to accelerate AI workflows.
 The EuroHPC Joint Undertaking (JU) offers free access to such resources to SMEs as well as larger companies.
-In this course, you will learn:
+In this hands-on, you will learn:

 * What is an HPC resource and how it is different from a cloud environment;
 * What are the available HPC resources through the EuroHPC JU;